Shapkofil/dc20-g22/README.md

 It will take a few minutes to build the environment.

 Once completed with no errors and the poetry shell is Installed proceed to usage.
+All commands described in the usage section are available exclusively in the poetry shell.

 ## Usage